lobre1/lobreStBuild/README.md

 # lobreStBuild
 This is my st build with scrollback
 Planning to add vim patch
+Build yourself with make <3